 But let's get back to the family of mole-rats.
 All have high life expectancy, including the naked mole-rat.
 Less photogenic than its fellow creature from Damaraland, it may live 32 years, which is 16 times longer than a mouse.
 Now, we have discovered that it is provided with a mechanism, which the mouse does not have, preventing the proliferation of cancer cells.
-The editorial written by JM Sedivy, in the Proceedings of the National Academy of Sciences of the United States of America (PNAS, 2009), asked then whether and how it was relevant to devote virtually all the resources of research to the standard animal model: "The situation is in some ways reminiscent of the old joke of the drunk looking for his keys under the street model systems sure shine a powerful light, but the keys to some really interesting (and important) questions may simply not be found under it."
-However, we thought that the naked mole-rat was preserved from cancer, but tumours have just been discovered in animals kept in American zoos.
+The editorial written by JM Sedivy, in the Proceedings of the National Academy of Sciences of the United States of America (PNAS, 2009), asked then whether and how it was relevant to devote virtually all the resources of research to the standard animal model: "The situation is in some ways reminiscent of the old joke of the drunk looking for his keys under the street imal model imal model thought that the naked mole-rat was preserved from cancer, but tumours have just been discovered in animals kept in American zoos.
 It will obviously be very interesting to determine what elements led these animals to develop tumours, in order to possibly learn lessons for human health.